fodisi/solidity-design-patterns/upgradability/readme.md

 ## Contract's Data (State) Migration
 Most smart contracts need to keep some sort of state in its internal storage.
-The number fo state variables required by each contract varies greatly depending on the use case.
+The number of state variables required by each contract varies greatly depending on the use case.
 In our example, the original `MySmartContract`'s `Version 1` has a single state variable `counter`.

 Now consider that `Version 1` of `MySmartContract` has been in use for a while.
 By the time you find the bug in `incrementCounter` function, the value of `counter` is already at `100`.
 This scenario would raise some questions:
 - What will you do with the state of `MySmartContract Version 2`?